openedx/event-routing-backends/docs/decisions/0006-versioning-of-event-transformers.rst

 #.
 The event-routing-backends minor version will be incremented when:

    #.
 A key is added to an existing transformer.
    #.
+A new event is added for transformation.

+#.
+Minor version (Z) will be incremented when:

+   #.
+A bug is fixed.

+#.
 Change logs of transformers will be maintained for both xAPI and Caliper.

 Changelog
 ---------